Is Your Olive Oil Fake? Choosing Quality Oil

 4. Unlike wine, olive oil does not get better with age.
 Olive oil can go rancid easily.
 Try to buy oils from this year’s harvest.
 “Best by” dates are usually two years after an oil was bottled, so if you see a date that is two years away, the oil is more likely to be fresh.

 Remember olive oil is best used for cold salads (not for high heat).
-And avoid vegetable oils at all cost!
+And try to avoid vegetable oils at all cost!
 Here is more info on the dangers of vegetable oils.

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.